splunk/splunk-operator/docs/Examples.md

 ```

 ### Monitoring Console
 The Monitoring Console provides detailed topology and performance information about your Splunk Enterprise deployment.
 The Monitoring Console pod is referenced by using the `monitoringConsoleRef` parameter.
-The Monitoring Console pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure a connection to those pods.
+The MC pod will automatically update itself upon the creation or deletion of any pods that have a reference set to the MC pod, and will automatically configure a connection to those pods.

 ```yaml
 cat <<EOF | kubectl apply -f -